Pallandor/coding-challenge/README.md

 `https://love-your-tech-stack.herokuapp.com/` and mock (GET) service at:
 `https://love-your-tech-stack.herokuapp.com/shows`.

-React/Redux client on front-end which consumes API (mock) service at '/shows', for viewing in browser/mobile at: `https://love-your-tech-stack.herokuapp.com/`.
+React/Redux client on front-end which consumes API service, for viewing in browser/mobile at: `https://love-your-tech-stack.herokuapp.com/`.
 React-router for lovely SEO friendly slugs.

 Also fixed to allow for bookmarking (will serve asset and because route renders nested ShowPage Component inside HomePage container, state